Old Testament: Key Ancestors

 Approximately 47 references

-Father of David, a Bethlehemite from the tribe of Judah.
-Samuel was sent to his house to anoint one of his sons as king, and chose the youngest — David (1 Samuel 16).
-Isaiah prophesied that "a shoot shall come forth from the stump of Jesse" (Isaiah 11:1), a messianic promise fulfilled in Jesus.
-Listed in the genealogy of Jesus (Matthew 1:5-6, Luke 3:32).
+Father of David, a Bethlehemite of the tribe of Judah.
+When Samuel came to his house to anoint a king, Jesse presented seven sons — only to be told that God had chosen the youngest, David, a shepherd not even summoned to the feast (1 Samuel 16).
+Isaiah's prophecy that "a shoot shall come forth from the stump of Jesse" (Isaiah 11:1) came to be read as a messianic promise, fulfilled in Jesus (Matthew 1:5, Luke 3:32).

 Key references: 1 Chronicles 2:12, 1 Chronicles 2:13, 1 Chronicles 10:14, 1 Chronicles 12:19, 1 Chronicles 29:26, 1 Kings 12:16, 1 Samuel 16:1, 1 Samuel 16:3, 1 Samuel 16:5, 1 Samuel 16:8 (and 34 more)